cristianozanca/greenlemon/README.md

 Install these two Wordpress plugins:

-Plugin JSON REST API
+1) Plugin JSON REST API

-Plugin JSON REST API Menu
+2) Plugin JSON REST API Menu

 Then clone this repository in wp-content/theme

+This is a very minimal theme built with bootstrap menu and angularjs framework.